 Use this guide along with the CellReporterXpress Help and the CellReporterXpress User Guide.

 The information in this guide is subject to change without notice.
-Molecular Devices recommends that you review the guide on the Knowledge Base for the most up-to-date information.
+We recommend that you review the guide on the Molecular Devices Knowledge Base at mdc.custhelp.com for the most up-to-date information.